What is Co-Dependency and How it can Affect One’s Addiction?

 Hawaii Island Recovery has a special individualized program for non-addicted individuals with co-dependency as well as co-dependents with addictions.
 The treatment staff shall start with a pre-medical approval/assessment to determine your physical and psychological needs.
-Afterwards, the staff will work with you in creating an individualized treatment plan that will meet your needs.
-There are consultations with addictionologist (for people with addiction), medical management (if necessary), and process counselling and group therapy to help you deal with trauma and behavioural issues.
+Afterward, the staff will work with you in creating an individualized treatment plan that will meet your needs.
+There are consultations with addictionologist (for people with addiction), medical management (if necessary), and process counseling and group therapy to help you deal with trauma and behavioral issues.

 Hawaii Island Recovery offers holistic and adjunctive therapies to relax your mind and body through massage, reiki and acupuncture.
 You can also swim with wild dolphins and let go of your fears and discover yourself in the process!
 You can also take care of horses during the equine therapy sessions.